 How should the employer respond if an employee fails to attend a meeting to discuss a statutory request for flexible working?

-While there is no statutory duty on an employer to hold a meeting with an employee to discuss his or her statutory request for flexible working, the employer has a duty to handle the request in a reasonable manner.
+While there is no statutory duty on an employer to hold a meeting with an employee to discuss their statutory request for flexible working, the employer has a duty to handle the request in a reasonable manner.
 The Acas code of practice on handling in a reasonable manner requests to work flexibly recommends that employers should hold a meeting to discuss the request.
 The code will be taken into account by employment tribunals in relevant cases.